JariRijnen/capstone_project/README.md

 Weather data from [Kaggle](https://www.kaggle.com/cavfiumella/us-weather-daily-summaries-1991-2016).
 Original is 1001 different csv files.
 I have merged them into one .csv file and saved that on S3 in AWS.

-It consists of daily weather summaries over 150 weather stations across the US from 1991 to 1996.
+It consists of daily weather summaries over 450 weather stations across the US from 1991 to 2016.
 In total there are 4,169,412 daily measurements.
 Not all stations measure the same statistics.
 Empty columns were excluded.
-For more dateiled explanations about the variables.

 ## Airflow Data Pipeline